WerWolv/ImHex/README.md

   - Goto from start, end and current cursor position
 - Custom C++-like pattern language for parsing highlighting a file's content
   - Automatic loading based on MIME type
-  - arrays, pointers, structs, unions, enums, bitfields, using declarations, little and big endian support
+  - arrays, pointers, structs, unions, enums, bitfields, using declarations, little and big endian support, conditionals and much more!
   - Useful error messages, syntax highlighting and error marking
 - Data importing
   - Base64 files